 During the moderate usage part of our Vivo V15 review, it consumed a huge chunk of 16% of the battery just in one hour.
 Vivo Y91, which is a much cheaper offering from the company, consumed the same amount of battery at the same time in heavy usage, which the V15 does in its light usage.

 During the heavy usage part, the battery consumption rose to 20% in one hour, and the disappointing part is that it does not provide a great performance either.

 Vivo has stuffed up a triple camera setup on the V15.
-On the back, you can find a 24 MP main lens with f/1.8 aperture, an 8 MP ultra wide angle lens with 13mm focal length and a 5 MP depth sensor for better portrait shots.
+On the back, you can find a 24 MP primary lens with f/1.8 aperture, an 8 MP ultra-wide-angle lens with 13mm focal length, and a 5 MP depth sensor for better portrait shots.